 I have 5-6 days in Haridwar, travelling on my own.
 I want to see the region of Gangotri and Rishikesh, what will I be able to see and do?

 This is certainly a fascinating little corner of India to visit.
 Haridwar is one of the Seven Holy Cities of India and as such, a place of pilgrimage.
-Located on the banks of the Ganges and sitting below the rugged terrain of lower Himalayas, the city forms a gateway between the plains and the mountains beyond from where the mighty Ganges originates.
+Located on the banks of the Ganges and sitting below the rugged terrain of lower Himalaya, the city forms a gateway between the plains and the mountains beyond from where the mighty Ganges originates.
 Haridwar has an epic religious history dating back thousands of years, and there is lots to see and explore in the area.

 One of the highlights is the nightly Aarti (holy ceremony) which takes place on the banks of the river every evening — pilgrims flock from all over India to take part and things can often become quite passionate with people hurling themselves into the fast flowing water.